PritamChakrabortyShuvo/Git/00_Git-Commands.md

 ## Git Commands: Working with the Staging Area
 This section explores how to efficiently manage changes in Git before committing them.
 It covers commands like **`git add`** to stage changes, **`git restore --staged`** to unstage them.
 These tools allow for fine-tuning what gets included in each commit.

-This section explores how to efficiently manage changes in Git before committing them.
-It covers commands like **`git add`** to stage changes, **`git restore --staged`** to unstage them.
-These tools allow for fine-tuning what gets included in each commit.
 Stages all modified and new files in the current directory and its subdirectories for the next commit.
 ```bash
     git add .